How to Configure Canvas for Delphinium

 If the content for your current course will be copied from another course that uses Delphinium, we recommend you follow these steps:

-If you are using 0-based grading, Delphinium will translate the %-based Canvas grading scheme into a point-based grading scheme.
-If you have not enabled a grading scheme for your course, Delphinium will create one by default.
-However, you may wish to customize the grading scheme.
+Delphinium uses the Canvas grading scheme to display students grade.
+Canvas has a default grading scheme, or you may wish to customize the grading scheme.
 Canvas provides the following tutorials for managing Canvas grading schemes:

 Assignment Group Weights (Optional)